dferrazm/sell_object/README.md

 ### Setting up the class

-Suppose you have a class named `Product` and want to make its objects sellable through `Shopping UOL`.
+Suppose you have a class named `Product` and want to make its objects sellable through Shopping UOL.
 You do that using `selling_through` as shown below:

 ```ruby